locationtech/geomesa/docs/user/installation_and_configuration.rst

 distribution is created in the ``geomesa-dist/target`` directory as a part of the build process.

-More information about developing with GeoMesa may be found in :doc:`/developer/index`.
+More information about developing with GeoMesa may be found in the :doc:`/developer/index`.

 .. _setting_up_commandline: